-And with a global pandemic, working from home, homeschooling, and other life worries to contend with, it’s little wonder that stress levels are on the rise.
+And with a global pandemic, working from home, homeschooling, and other life worries to contend with, it’s little wonder that pressure levels are on the rise.
 If you’re looking for ways to treat burnout, these vitamins and coping strategies could help you with overcoming burnout.

 Best vitamins & supplements for burnout

 This may be because B vitamins are essential for brain health, particularly when it comes to energy and cell-to-cell signalling.
-Lowered levels of vitamin B12, for example, can double your chances of developing a mood disorder, such as depression, as it helps your brain to produce mood-boosting hormones, including serotonin.
+Lowered levels of vitamin B12, for example, can double your chances of developing a mood disorder, as it helps your brain to produce mood-boosting hormones, including serotonin.
 This suggests that vitamin B could help with your mood.
 Vitamin B12 also helps the body to metabolise the energy from food—in our brains, that’s energy for neurons to communicate.

-2. Vitamin C for your immune system and stress
+2. Vitamin C for your immune system

 While vitamin C is commonly touted as being good for the immune system, it is also a good vitamin to help with signs of burnout at work.
-High levels of vitamin C in the blood have been linked to better management of the physical and mental signs of stress when put under pressure.
+High levels of vitamin C in the blood have been linked to better management of the physical and mental signs of tension when put under pressure.

 3. Omega 3 DHA + EPA for mood regulation and anxiety